teambit/docs/docs/introduction/getting-started.md

 *Public Beta* :tada:

 Harmony is Bit's next generation.
-It is a highly extensible and powerful infrastructure for developing modern applications in a modular way.
-Whether you are building a new project, or seek to get more from the components in your existing projects, Harmony will take your development with components to the next level.
+It is a highly powerful and extensible infrastructure for developing modern applications in a modular way.
+Whether you are building a new project, or seeking to collaborate on components in your existing projects, Harmony will let you tap into the true power of components.

-Harmony is already being adopted as a standard component infrastructure by the world's best software teams.
-Now, it is in public beta so please feel free to try it out, start tapping into the true power of your components, and don't forget to [share yourfedback](https://github.com/teambit/bit/issues)!
+Harmony is used as a standard component infrastructure by thousands of team, including the world's best.
+Now, it's in public beta, so please feel free to start working with it and please don't forget to [share your fedback](https://github.com/teambit/bit/issues)!

 ### Get started